Open $r$-spin theory II: The analogue of Witten's conjecture for $r$-spin disks: The definition of open correlators

+For the second item, assume first that $\Aut(\Lambda)$ is trivial.
+We also assume that $\rk(\cW)>0$ since otherwise the statement is trivially true.
 Fix a point in $U$ corresponding to a smooth, open $C$.
-Note that if $w\in\cW_C$ is a nonzero vector that is positive at some boundary point $p$ and negative at another boundary point $q$, then the total number of zeroes of $w$ (counted with multiplicity) in the boundary arc from $p$ to $q$, plus the total number of boundary marked points along this interval, must be odd.
-Parity considerations show that we could have equivalently stated the same criterion but with the arc from $q$ to $p$.
+Note that if $w\in\cW_C$ is a nonzero vector that is positive at some boundary point $p$ and negative at another boundary point $q$, then the total number of zeroes of $w$ in the boundary arc from $p$ to $q$ (or from $q$ to $p$), plus the number of boundary markings along this arc, is odd.

 Our strategy will thus be to show that one can choose a set $Z=Z_C$ of $z$ boundary points in $A=\partial\Sigma\setminus\left(\sqcup_{h\in\Pos(\Lambda)} I_{h}(C)\right)$, where

 so that in any connected component $K$ of $A$ (which is an interval), the total number of boundary markings in $K$ plus $|Z\cap K|$ is even.
 We shall then choose an arbitrary set $Z^c$ of $\frac{\rk(\cW)-1-z}{2}$ internal points.
 By Lemma \ref{lem:surj_of_eval}, one can find a nonzero vector $w\in\cW_C$ with simple zeroes at $Z\cup Z^c,$ and, possibly by replacing $w$ with $-w,$ this vector satisfies the positivity constraints we want.